matthewtole/codenames/README.md

 A web based implementation of the board game [Codenames](https://boardgamegeek.com/boardgame/178900/codenames).

+You can play with an alpha build of the app at [https://matthewtole-codenames-alpha.netlify.com/](https://matthewtole-codenames-alpha.netlify.com/)

 **NOTE: This project is a passion project by fans of the game and is in no way associated with the original game or its creators.**

-It includes additional rules for the game including *drinking* and *strip* rules.
+It includes additional rules for the game including _drinking_ and _strip_ rules.

 ## Screenshots